Skagway, Alaska: Personal income

 The median income for a household in the city was $49,375, and the median income for a family was $62,188.
 Males had a median income of $44,583 versus $30,956 for females.
 The per capita income for the city was $27,700.
 About 1.0% of families and 3.7% of the population were below the poverty line, including none of those under age 18 and 4.5% of those age 65 or over.

 Tourism

 There are visitors to the Klondike Gold Rush National Historical Park and White Pass and Chilkoot Trails.
 Skagway has a historical district of about 100 buildings from the gold rush era.
 It receives about a million tourists annually, most of whom (about three quarters) come on cruise ships.
 The White Pass and Yukon Route operates its narrow-gauge train around Skagway during the summer months, primarily for tourists.
 The WPYR also ships copper ore from the interior.
+The Days of '98 Show is performed in Skagway's Fraternal Order of Eagles Hall.